L. B. Harvey

-L. B. Harvey was an American college football coach.
+L. B. Harvey was an American football coach and athletics administrator.
 He was the third head football coach at Mississippi Agricultural & Mechanical College—now known as Mississippi State University—serving for one season, in 1901, and compiling a record of 2–2–1.

-Harvey was brought over from Georgetown College to serve as player-coach for the 1901 squad.
+A native of Louisville, Kentucky, Harvey was the coach for football team of the Gibraltar Athletic Club in Washington, D.C. and an assistant coach at Georgetown University in 1900.
+He was hired as the football coach and athletic director at Mississippi A&M in 1901.
 One of his two victories was the first against rival Ole Miss in what was later dubbed the Egg Bowl in their first all-time meeting.